Dimensionscape/Emitter/README.md

 - **Simple API**: Designed to be straightforward and easy to use.
 - **High Performance**: Built for real world use cases with performance in mind.
 Emitter outperforms most if not all other available alternative haxelibs designed for event handling.
 - **Extendability and Reusability**: Designed for maximum extendability and reusability.
+- **Chaining**: Method calls can be chained together for concise and readable code.

 ## Installation